Other driver evaluations

 Evaluative road assessment

-If your visual capabilities fail to meet the vision standards for safe driving, you may be eligible for an evaluative road assessment to determine if you're still able to drive safely.
+If your vision fails to meet the vision standards for safe driving, you may be eligible for an evaluative road assessment to determine if you're still able to drive safely.
 The ability to compensate for reduced vision varies from person to person.
 Compensation mechanisms include mirror use, scanning, shoulder checks and the use of specialized corrective lens.